 Place all ingredients in your high speed blender, and blend until smooth.

 I hope these delectable treats show you that staying away from sugar—for whatever reason you’re trying to stay away—doesn’t mean a life devoid of sweetness and pleasure.
 I also hope you’ll all keep in mind that craving sweet foods every now and then is natural, not a sin!
 If you’re trying to limit late night munching or dessert overdrive, I recommend the following tips:

 1) Examine your craving.
-If you’re eager to gobble up dessert simply because you’re in the habit, or because your Mom always served ice cream at the end of a meal, or because you’re watching a TV commercial for Dove chocolate, stop.
-Take a deep breath.
+If you’re eager to gobble up dessert simply because you’re in the habit, take a deep breath.
 Ask yourself if you need something sweet, or if you’re just on autopilot.
 It’s also worth asking if you’re craving sweets because you feel entitled for some reason (“hey, I ate a healthy dinner!
 I’m allowed!”) or because you’re stressed.

 If the answer is yes, then wait a few minutes.
 Drink some water.
 If you still want sweets, then have one of the recipes above, or something similarly sensible.
 And don’t feel bad!
 Clearly, you needed the dessert.
 And you ate something healthy, so you’ve got no reason to spend the rest of the night in remorse.